postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

 Postman supports the following provisioning features:

-* Create user: Creates a new user account in Postman, adds the account to your organization's Postman team, and activates authentication for the user.
+* **Create user**: Creates a new user account in Postman, adds the account to your organization's Postman team, and activates authentication for the user.
 If an account with the same email ID exists, an [email invite](/docs/administration/managing-your-team/managing-your-team/#invites) to join your Postman team is sent to the user.
 Once the user accepts the invite, they will be added to your team.

 > The newly added user will have the developer role in Postman by default.
 You can later [update account roles in Postman](/docs/administration/managing-your-team/managing-your-team/#managing-roles).

+* **Update user information**:

-* Update user information: Updates a user’s first and last name in Postman.
+    * **Update user attributes**: Updates a user’s first and last name in Postman.

-* Activate user: Creates a new user on your Postman team, if one doesn't already exist, and activates the user to authenticate into your Postman team.
+    * **Activate user**: Creates a new user on your Postman team, if one doesn't already exist, and activates the user to authenticate into your Postman team.

-* Deactivate user: Removes a user from your Postman team and deactivates their account, blocking the account from authenticating into Postman.
+    * **Deactivate user**: Removes a user from your Postman team and deactivates their account, blocking the account from authenticating into Postman.

-> The user account and the data corresponding to it won't be deleted.
-To permanently delete the user account and their data, [contact Postman support](https://www.postman.com/support/).
+        > User accounts and the data corresponding to them won't be deleted.
+To permanently delete a user account and its data, [contact Postman support](https://www.postman.com/support/).

-* Reactivate user: Reactivates an existing deactivated user by unblocking the account's authentication into Postman and adds the account back to your Postman team.
+    * **Reactivate user**: Reactivates an existing deactivated user by unblocking the account's authentication into Postman and adds the account back to your Postman team.

+* **Create group**: Creates a new user group in Postman.
+When you assign the Postman app to a group, Postman creates a new account for each group member, adds each account to your organization's Postman team, and activates authentication for each user.
+If an account with a matching email ID to a group member exists, an [email invite](/docs/administration/managing-your-team/managing-your-team/#invites) to join your Postman team is sent to that user.
+Once the user accepts the invite, they'll be added to your team.

+    > Newly created groups will have the developer role in Postman by default.
+You can later [update group roles in Postman](/docs/administration/managing-your-team/managing-your-team/#managing-roles).

+* **Delete group**: Deletes a user group in Postman.
+User accounts that were part of the deleted group are deactivated in Postman.

+* **Update group information**:

+    * **Update group attributes**: Updates a group's name in Postman.

+    * **Update group members**: Adds or removes members from a group in Postman.

+    * **Activate group**: Creates a new user group in your Postman team and activates authentication for each group member.

+    * **Deactivate group**: Removes a group of users from your Postman team and deactivates their accounts, blocking them from authenticating into Postman.

+        > User accounts and the data corresponding to them won't be deleted.
+To permanently delete a user account and its data, [contact Postman support](https://www.postman.com/support/).

+    * **Reactivate group**: Reactivates an existing deactivated group by unblocking the user accounts' authentication into Postman and adds the accounts back to your Postman team.

 Currently, Postman doesn't support the following provisioning features:

-* Push groups
+* Push groups from Postman to your Identity Provider (IdP)
-* Import groups
 * Push/sync password updates
-* Push user attribute updates from Okta to Postman other than name
+* Push user attribute updates from your IdP to Postman other than name
-* Pull user attribute updates from Postman to Okta
+* Pull user attribute updates from Postman to your IdP

 ## Enabling SCIM provisioning